josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 ### Fighting gravity

-That pushing is my real concern.
+That constant pressure is my real concern.

 Sure, you should know bad code when you see it, and you should not let it past you when you do.
 But what happens when you're seeing bad code _all day every day_?